The-Triple-Zero/teaching-lab-docs/README.md

 # Additional resources

 If you're looking to learn more about Linux, the following resources are great guides to get the exposure to all of the basic concepts.
-The first two are surface-level material which will give you an introduction, whereas *The LInux Command Line* book is much more in-depth.
+The first two are surface-level material which will give you an introduction, whereas *The Linux Command Line* book is much more in-depth.

 - https://linuxjourney.com/
 - https://www.geeksforgeeks.org/30-days-of-linux/